nikboyd/axiom-lib-java/README.md

 [Plugin][plugin-pattern] design patterns.
 The service interface is packaged into its own JAR (axiom-faces) so that both the service implementation and its clients can (depend on and) use the interface.
-See the [diagram][axiom-service] below to see how these parts relate to each other.
+See the [diagram][#service-diagram] below to see how these parts relate to each other.

 This approach prevents clients from having direct dependence upon the service implementation class.
 It also allows (at least) the test clients to use [Spring][spring] + [CXF][apache-cxf] to create